A loss discounting framework for model averaging and selection in time series models: Examples

 \subsection{Simulation study}

 The data generating process (DGP) of \citet{diebold2021aggregation} is

 where $y_t$ is the variable to be forecast, $x_t$ is the long-run component of $y_t$, $\mu_t$ is the time-varying level (in \citet{diebold2021aggregation} set to $0$).
+We can interpret $\mu_t$ as a piecewise-constant deterministic signal with a finite state space that accounts for regime switches.
 The error terms are all i.i.d and uncorrelated.
 It is assumed that the data generating process is known to each forecaster apart from the level component $\mu_t$.
 Each individual forecaster $k$ models $x_t$ with noise and applies different level $\eta_{k}$ to $y_t$:

 Notice that the individual forecasters' levels are not time varying.
 This emulates a situation where forecasters have access to different sets of information and/or models which might guide a different choice of level.
 It emulates an $\mathcal{M}$-complete or even $\mathcal{M}$-open setting where no forecaster is right at all times.